-- I. The word "humility" is perhaps one of the most MISUNDERSTOOD, and certainly one of the most MISUSED words in the English language. - A. The Greek word for "humility," among other things, means: "to stoop low," and carries the idea of one person stooping to SERVE another. - 1.
-This is the very idea Jesus was attempting to convey when, in Matt11:28-29, He said, "Come to Me, all you who labor and are heavy laden, and I will give you rest.
-Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls." - a.
-Jesus described Himself as "gentle and lowly" gentle and HUMBLE. - This is also same idea of lowliness that's conveyed in another passage - this one written about the CHARACTER of Jesus. - a.
-Phil 2:3-8 The apostle Paul said, "Let nothing be done through selfish ambition or conceit, but in lowliness of mind let each esteem others better than himself.
+- The word "humility" is perhaps one of the most misunderstood, and certainly one of the most misused words in the English language. - A. The Greek word for "humility," among other things, means: "to stoop low," and carries the idea of one person stooping to serve another. - 1.
+This is the very idea Jesus was attempting to convey when, in Matthew 11:28-29, He said, "Come to Me, all you who labor and are heavy laden, and I will give you rest.
+Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls." - Jesus described Himself as "gentle and lowly" gentle and humble. - This is also same idea of lowliness that's conveyed in another passage - this one written about the character of Jesus. - a.
+Philippians 2:3-8 The apostle Paul said, "Let nothing be done through selfish ambition or conceit, but in lowliness of mind let each esteem others better than himself.
 Let each of you look out not only for his own interests, but also for the interests of others.
-Let this mind be in you which was also in Christ robbery to be equal with God, but made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men.
+Let this mind be in you which was also in Christ Jesus, who, being in the form of God, did not consider it robbery to be equal with God, but made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men.
 And being found in appearance as a man, He humbled Himself and became obedient to the point of death, even the death of the cross."